Here’s A Greek Salad Recipe That Livens Up Your Meal!

 Instructions

-- Add cucumber, cherry tomatoes, red onion, olives, feta and parsley to a salad bowl and drizzle with vinaigrette.
+• Add cucumber, cherry tomatoes, red onion, olives, feta chese, and parsley to a salad bowl and drizzle with vinaigrette.
 Stir to combine, adjust salt if needed.
 Enjoy!

 Notes

-- If you don’t like the hint of sweetness that the addition of honey provides, you can skip it.
-In that case, also reduce the amount of vinegar you use.
+• If you don’t like the hint of sweetness that the addition of honey provides (it’s not a traditional ingredient), you can skip it.
+In that case, you may want to reduce the amount of vinegar you use.

-- The feta cheese and the olives you use might be quite salty already – if that’s the case you might want to reduce the amount of extra salt you add.
+• The feta cheese and the olives you use might be quite salty already – if that’s the case you may want to reduce the amount of extra salt you add.

 Nutrition